mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 (Optional) The attribute in the AD/LDAP server used to populate the nickname of users in Mattermost.
 When set, users cannot edit their nickname, since it is synchronized with the LDAP server.
-When left blank, users can set their nickname in Account Settings.
+When left blank, users can set their nickname in **Account Settings**.

 +--------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"NicknameAttribute": ""`` with string input.   |